 In terms of sheer numbers Brazil is one of the biggest online markets in the world.
-With over 120m internet users of which 100m-plus access the internet via their phones, the potential for ecommerce is enormous.
-Thanks to sustained government investment in wider national infrastructure projects in preparation for the influx of international tourism that the FIFA World Cup in 2014 and then the Rio Olympics two years later would draw in, the country's improved internet facility has helped bolster the general population's online access and with it the size of the Brazilian affiliate industry.
+With over 120m internet users, of which 100m-plus access the internet via their phones, the potential for ecommerce is enormous.
+Thanks to sustained government investment in wider national infrastructure projects in preparation for the influx of international tourism that the FIFA World Cup in 2014 and the Rio Olympics two years later drew in, the country's improved internet facility has helped bolster the general population's online access and with it, the size of the Brazilian affiliate industry.

-The economic and social progress made in the run-up to those two major sporting events lifted 29 million people out of poverty and saw inequality drop dramatically.1

-However, in more recent years Brazil's economy has struggled as it has fallen into a recession amid a backdrop of political turmoil.
+The economic and social progress made in the run-up to those two major sporting events lifted 29 million people out of poverty and saw inequality drop dramatically.1 However, in more recent years Brazil's economy has struggled as it has fallen into a recession amid a backdrop of political turmoil.

-The economic troubles have seen a stringent policy of austerity implemented across the nation as youth unemployment rates have soared to almost 20% and retail store sales have seen over a 3% drop from 2015 levels, the first year-on-year decline since 2004.
+The economic troubles have seen a stringent policy of austerity implemented across the nation, as youth unemployment rates have soared to almost 20% and retail store sales have seen over a 3% drop from 2015 levels, the first year-on-year decline since

 This gloomy context makes it all the more impressive then that digital ad spending is on the rise still, growing far faster than the high inflation rate that looms over the Brazilian economy.
-Although television still boasts the lion's share of media ad spending share in Brazil, as it does throughout the Latin American region, its grip on that spend is slipping gradually as digital platforms continue to grow in popularity, particularly with younger audiences. eMarketer's latest projections expect around 22% of the \$15bn of Brazilian media spend to go into digital versus the diminishing but still sizable 52% that TV will earn this year.

-In terms of mobile ad spending Brazil is expected to record the largest investment in Latin America in 2016, but that figure belies its actual investment per capita in what is a huge mobile market.
+Although television still boasts the lion's share of media ad spending share in Brazil, as it does throughout the Latin American region, its grip on that spend is slipping gradually as digital platforms continue to grow in popularity, particularly with younger audiences. eMarketer's latest projections expect around 22% of the \$15bn of Brazilian media spend to go into digital versus the diminishing but still sizable 52% that TV will figure belies its actual investment per capita in what is a huge mobile market.
 Although Brazil ranks as the fourth biggest mobile market in the world for its number of users, it only ranks ninth for mobile ad spending.
 That disparity makes Brazil a relative regional laggard in terms of mobile ad spend per person compared to the likes of Mexican advertisers who are already spending half of their budget on mobile platforms.